dictyBase/Migration/deployment/argoevents.md

 `filter` can listen to specific types of files.
 Otherwise just pass empty strings.

-`accessKey` and `secretKey` need to the location of the corresponding K8s secret.
+`accessKey` and `secretKey` need to match the location of the corresponding K8s secret.

 - Create a new yaml file (`artifact-event-source.yaml`).